Windham Portfolio Advisor

 To account for the impact of liquidity, investors should attach a shadow asset to liquid asset classes and a shadow liability to illiquid asset classes in a portfolio.
 This modeling approach enables investors to use liquidity to increase a portfolio's expected utility while accounting that illiquidity subverts from preserving a portfolio's expected utility.

-These shadow allocations allow investors to address illiquidity within a single, unified framework of expected return and risk.
+These shadow allocations allow investors to address illiquidity within a single, of expected return and risk.

 In the Windham Portfolio Advisor, we can structure the use of shadow assets and shadow liabilities similar to how we would think about overlays.